 Reason: This purpose of this code proposal is to clarify that the weighted average performance of replacement window units can be used for compliance purposes.
 Use of a weighted average for compliance is consistent with the requirements both for fenestration in new homes and in residential additions under this code and is also consistent with the requirements for replacement windows in the IECC - Commercial Provisions.

-Cost Impact: Will not increase the cost of construction Since the code requirements are not proposed to be changed, this proposal will not affect the cost of construction.
+Since the code requirements are not proposed to be changed, this proposal will not affect the cost of construction.